Shazarch-srl/zaino/README.md

 ## Usage

 Create categories and items in the Django admin interface (`/admin`).
 Then select items on the home page to compute your pack weight.

+## Manual QA

+To manually verify checkbox behavior:

+1. Open the home page at `/`.
+2. Click anywhere on a gear item row; the checkbox should toggle and the row highlight.
+3. Select multiple items and observe the total weight update automatically after a brief delay.
+4. Deselect an item and ensure it is removed from the selected list and the total weight recalculates.